nrsyed/nrsyed.com/content/blog/pb-scraper3.md

 # Downloading and adding images

 Unlike other objects, images are actually downloaded to disk, and an Image item that references said file is inserted into the database.

-Continuing through the scrape_user() function from the last section, after getting the user avatar URL, the image is downloaded:
+Continuing through scrape_user(), the function eventually grabs the URL for the user's avatar (profile picture), and makes an attempt to download that avatar.

 {{< highlight python "linenos=true,linenostart=168" >}}
     avatar_ret = await manager.download_image(avatar_url)
 {{< / highlight >}}

-The ScraperManager.download_image() method looks like this:
+Again, this is awaitable&mdash;the event loop can switch to another task while it waits for [ScraperManager.download_image()][21] to finish.
+Here is the definition for ScraperManager.download_image():

 {{< highlight python "linenos=true,linenostart=106" >}}
     async def download_image(self, url: str) -> dict: